1. What is BrightOcular?

 This intraocular implant material is a medical grade silicone which is currently used in many different intraocular lenses including those used in cases of cataract or for vision correction.
 The silicone material is safe and has passed ISO standardized regulations for manufacturing and testing.
 It is inert, non-toxic, and biocompatible with the human body.
 The implant is made to last the lifetime of the patient.

-Proper patient selection is very important for the success of the procedure.
+Proper patient selection is very important for the success of the procedure and minimize risks.
 You must have a careful ophthalmic examination and your ophthalmic tests will be evaluated by our surgeon prior the surgery.

-Potential artificial iris intraocular implant complications are infections, ocular hypertension, iritis, corneal edema, hyphema . corneal decompensation, endothelial cell loss and photophobia.
+Potential artificial iris intraocular implant complications are infections, ocular hypertension, iritis, corneal edema, hyphema . corneal decompensation, endothelial cell loss, natural lens opacification, and photophobia.
 Implants can be removed if any side effect occur.

 6. Am I a good candidate for the procedure?
 What tests are required?